wikimedia/WikiContrib/backend/Contraband/Install.md

 1. Create a virtual environment.
 2. Install the required packages to run the tool.
+3. Create the phabricator account and generate a Conduit API token.
+4. Run the migrations.
+5. Create super user
-3. Create and Run the initial migrations.
+3. Run the local server.

 ## Creating a virtual environment: